Loading...

 Yes, telehealth Suboxone treatment is fully legal in Pennsylvania.
 Pennsylvania permits telehealth prescribing of buprenorphine for opioid use disorder.
 Providers must hold a valid Pennsylvania medical license.
 PA has actively expanded telehealth policies to increase MAT access.
 Grata Health providers are fully licensed and compliant with all Pennsylvania telehealth regulations.

-CVS, Walgreens, Rite Aid, and Giant Eagle Pharmacy locations across Greater Pittsburgh.
-Your Grata Health provider will send your prescription electronically to the pharmacy of your choice, and our care team can help you identify nearby options if needed.
+CVS, Walgreens, Rite Aid, and Giant Eagle Pharmacy locations across Greater Pittsburgh fill Suboxone prescriptions.
+Your Grata Health provider sends the prescription electronically to the pharmacy of your choice.

 Nearby Cities